eabadir/PprobablyEqualsNP/EGPT/Complexity/ComputationModelSketch.md

 -- Helper to get a bit from the source (non-deterministic stand-in for actual random draw) -- In a deterministic simulation of an NDMachine, we'd iterate through true/false possibilities.
 -- For complexity, we just care that *a* bit *can* be chosen.
--- def IIDPathSource.canProvideBit (src : IIDPathSource) (currentLength : GNat) : Bool :=
+-- def IIDPathSource.canProvideBit (src : IIDPathSource) (currentLength : ParticlePath) : Bool :=
---   equivGNatToNat.toFun currentLength < equivGNatToNat.toFun src.maxLength
+--   equivParticlePathToNat.toFun currentLength < equivParticlePathToNat.toFun src.maxLength

 -- NDMachine will use one IIDPathSource *per sub-program* for generation. abbrev SystemPathSources (numSubPrograms : Nat) := Vector IIDPathSource numSubPrograms